Adam-Brace/Vite-Express-Template/README.md

 -   **Jest** and **Supertest** for back-end API route testing.
 -   **Jest** and **React Testing Library** for front-end component testing.

 Additionally, it offers **Docker compatibility**, allowing for easy containerized deployment and development.
-This ensures a robust, efficient, and flexible development workflow across different environments.
+Docker ensures a consistent environment for running the application, simplifying dependency management and deployment.

 ---